PhilLockett/Enigma2/README.md

 are guesses and may be incorrect.

 ## Dependencies
-'Enigma' is dependent on the following:
+'Enigma2' is dependent on the following:

   * Java 15.0.1
   * Apache Maven 3.6.3